smartbooster/symfony-docker/docs/gitlab.md

 # Gitlab
 ## Add gitlab ssh key

-We use **ssh** protocol for project clone on gitlab.
+We use the **ssh** protocol to clone project from Gitlab.
-This is documentation for add ssh key on gitlab account.
-You can found gitlab doc [here](https://docs.gitlab.com/ee/user/ssh.html).
+This is a step-by-step guide on how to setup your ssh key on gitlab account.
+You can also check the gitlab doc [here](https://docs.gitlab.com/ee/user/ssh.html).

 ### Generate an SSH key pair